Many of you often ask about Master Carmichael’s Martial Arts career to becoming the Founding Master Chief Instructor

 4th Dan Sa Bum Nim (2011), Sa Bum Nim Masters certification (2014) and was appointed The Educational Martial Art System

-Region Head in 2014.
-Master Carmichaels has had the privilege to attend international seminars with Grandmaster Manna,
+Region Director in 2014.
+Master Carmichael has had the privilege to attend international seminars with Grandmaster Manna,

 Senior Master Christopher Brandt, and Senior Master Janet Manna; has also been privilege to be invited to attend the 2017 GrandMasters clinic hosted by Grandmaster Manna in San Diego with Grandmaster Shian Black, Grandmaster Daryl Kallid

 Master Carmichaels students have had the privilege of 3 UK seminars by Grandmaster Manna, assisted by Senior master Brandt and Senior Master Manna.

 We are now privileged to have regular Black Belt Zoom clinics with Grandmaster Manna.